syomo1103/Tic-Tac-Toe/README.md

 ![Home page](http://i.imgur.com/HqkC55W.png)

 ## Description
 Let's have some fun with Tic-Tac-Toe against your computer.
-Simplistic design to keep you focused on beating your opponent.
+Simplistic design to keep you focused on defeating your opponent.

 ## Technologies Used